Student council: Function

 The student council helps share ideas, interests, and concerns with teachers and institute administrative authorities.
-It also helps raise funds for school-wide activities, including social events, community projects, helping people in need and school reform.
-Most schools participate in food drives, fundraisers and parties.
-Many members learn skills that were an extension of their formal education.
+Councils frequently organize fundraising activities, school social events, community service projects, and initiatives related to school reform and student welfare.

-Student councils operate in many forms.
-There are representative-based and modeled loosely after the U.S. Congress, or based on the Executive Branch of the United States, with a President, vice-president, secretary, treasurer, and reporter.
-In this form student representatives and officers are usually elected from and by the student body, although there may be prerequisites for candidacy or suffrage.
-In elementary schools, there are typically one or two student representatives per classroom and one presiding set of officers.
-However, many secondary schools have one set of officers per grade level.
+Student councils operate under various organizational models.
+Some are representative-based, while others are modeled loosely after the United States Congress or the executive branch of the federal government of the United States, with elected positions such as president, vice president, secretary, and treasurer.
+Officers are typically elected by the student body, though eligibility requirements may apply.
+In primary school, councils often include one or two representatives per classroom, whereas many secondary schools elect officers by per grade level or school-wide.